official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 138

-The Report of the Iraq Inquirythe Iraqi regime was deeply embarrassed”.
+the Iraqi regime was deeply embarrassed”.
 He also argued that people would “think about it differently once they see the evidence”.

 257. Mr Campbell wrote in his diary on 3 September:

 “The hardest [question] was: ‘Why now?
 What was it that we knew now that we didn’t before that made us believe we had to do it now?’
-It was not going to be at all easy to sell the policy in the next few months …”85
+It was not going to be at all easy to sell the policy in the next few months …”[^85]

 258. Mr Campbell added that announcing the publication of the dossier would “raise expectations massively.
 Today was about beginning to turn the tide of public opinion and it was going to be very tough indeed.”

-259. Mr Campbell told the Inquiry that the decision to bring forward the publication of the dossier was a way of trying to calm the situation.86 Mr Blair had wanted “to set out for the public, in as accessible a way as possible, the reasons why he had become more concerned” about Iraq.
+259. Mr Campbell told the Inquiry that the decision to bring forward the publication of the dossier was a way of trying to calm the situation.[^86] Mr Blair had wanted “to set out for the public, in as accessible a way as possible, the reasons why he had become more concerned” about Iraq.